bahadir11/bahadir11/README.md

 - 👋 Hi, I’m @Bahadır
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on pyhton
+- 💞️ I’m looking to work on HTML,CSS, and Python
-- 📫 How to reach me at bahadirkarakuskk99@gmail.com
+- 📫 How to reach me: bahadirkarakuskk99@gmail.com

 <!---
 bahadir11/bahadir11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.